shimoda-uec/dcsm/README.md

 This repository contains the codes for the "DCSM" weakly supervised semantic segmentation method.
 It has been published at ECCV2016.
 Our codes are based on the Caffe deep learning library.
+Note that in the paper we tested with MatConvNet implementation.
+You can also get that from here [MatConvNet implementaion](https://github.com/shimoda-uec/mat_dcsm).
+Caluculation detail and computational cost are different.
 ##Requirements
 Requirements for Caffe and pycaffe (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/))
 ##Install